Seshra/viper-probe-droid/Documentation/main_viper_config.js_technical_documentation.md

 a.
 Because the Snowplow data is generally populated after the page load, the following viper.spPCTSet(); function is used to check for the Snowplow data every 1/2 second, up to 10 seconds, and populate the form fields once the Snowplow data is populated.
-This function is fired down elow in the code block wrapped by the "if" statements.
+This function is fired down below in the code block wrapped by the "if" statements.

 ```
 //code to inject PCT information into Hidden Form Field